 A technical report titled Analysis of Noise and Impacts US-95 Thorncreek Road to Moscow was prepared in 2012 to evaluate the existing noise conditions and to determine if the alternatives, including the No Action Alternative, would result in noise impacts meeting or approaching the FHWA Noise Abatement Impact Criteria (NAC).
-An addendum to the 2012 Noise Analysis was prepared to evaluate the noise impacts of the Modified W-4 Alternative.
-Both of these reports were updated in 2015 to reflect revised impacts and potential impacts due to the project right-of-way.

-The noise analysis was performed in accordance with 23 CFR 772 and the ITD Traffic Noise Policy dated May 2011.
+The noise analysis was performed in accordance with 23 CFR 772 and the ITD Traffic Noise Policy dated May, 2011.
 Field measurements were taken and a computer noise analysis was performed using the FHWA Traffic Noise Model (TNM) 2.5.
 The model was used to predict noise impacts to sensitive receptors in the project area in 2010 and the design year of 2037 for all of the alternatives.

+Receptors within a 300 foot buffer of each alignment were modeled.
 Vehicle speeds were 60 mph for the existing roadway and 65 mph for the No Action and Action Alternatives.
-The posted speed limits change to 35 mph or 45 mph at the approach to Moscow, depending on the alternative.
-Traffic volume input that was used in the TNM model was divided into road segments as shown in Table 37.
+The speed limits changed to 45 mph at the approach to Moscow, which differs for each alignment.
+Traffic volume input into the TNM model is shown in Table 35.
 TNM Model Traffic Volume Inputs.